sveltejs/svelte/site/content/docs/04-run-time.md

 Associates an arbitrary `context` object with the current component and the specified `key` and returns that object.
 The context is then available to children of the component (including slotted content) with `getContext`.

-Like lifecycle functions, this must be called during component initialisation.
+Like lifecycle functions, this must be called during component initialization.

 ```sv
 <script>